stb-tester/stb-tester/README.rst

     A "virtual remote" that communicates with the set-top box over TCP.
     Requires a virtual remote listener (which we haven't released yet) running on the stb.

-  We intend to add support for LIRC-compatible IR blasters.

 --source-pipeline=<pipeline>
   A gstreamer pipeline providing a video stream to use as video output from the